 In addition, Fleet Air Arm aircraft raid shipping at Bergen, setting afire one transport, a small store ship, and a large flying boat.
 One of the attacking planes is lost.

-The Luftwaffe continues sending Ju 52 transports to supply the isolated German garrison at Narvik.
+The Luftwaffe continues sending Ju 52 transport planes to supply the isolated German garrison at Narvik.
 They land on frozen Lake Hartvigvann.
-HMS Furious sends air strikes against them.
+HMS Furious sends airstrikes against them.

 Battle of the Atlantic: U-49 (Kapitänleutnant Kurt von Gossler) is sunk near Narvik by British destroyers HMS Fearless and HMS Brazen.
-There is one fatality, 41 survive and are taken prisoner.
+There is one fatality, 41 survive and are taken as prisoners.

 Destroyer USS Wainwright (Lt.
 Commander Thomas L. Lewis) is commissioned.